For the Brioche

 For the Foie Gras

-•Gently give some pressure on each slice with your fingers or a spatula to make sure the whole piece is in contact with the pan and will give you an even seared surface.
+6. Gently give some pressure on each slice with your fingers or a spatula to make sure the whole piece is in contact with the pan and will give you an evenly seared surface.

-•Flip the foie gras when golden on first side and repeat on next side, approx 30-45 seconds with the right temperature.
+7. Flip the foie gras when golden on the first side and repeat on next side, approx 30-45 seconds.

 For the Stewed Morels

-• In a pan saute the Fresh Morels, finely chopped reserved morels, shallots, peppercorns, thyme, garlic & vanilla in some butter until lightly golden in color.
+4. In a pan, saute the finely chopped fresh morels, reserved morels, shallots, peppercorns, thyme, garlic and vanilla in some butter until lightly golden in color.

-• Add Dijon mustard and let cook dry, add the vinegar, white wine & Madeira (1) and let come together with a boil.
+5. Add Dijon mustard and let cook dry, add the vinegar, white wine & Madeira (1) and let come to a boil.

-• Add the stock & reduced morel water and let simmer slowly until ⅔ remains.
+6. Add the stock and reduced morel water and let simmer slowly until ⅔ remains.

-• Finally add the Cream and let simmer for another 15 minutes or until thick.
+7. Finally add the cream and let simmer for another 15 minutes or until thick.

-• Season with freshly grinded black pepper, salt & lemon juice.
+8. Season with freshly ground black pepper, salt and lemon juice.

 *This dish is very heavy and can potentially make you full for the whole day or give you a heart attack :P